maritimeconnectivity/MRNService/README.md

     pct-encoded = "%" HEXDIG HEXDIG ; rfc3986
     sub-delims = "!" / "$" / "&" / "'" / "(" / ")" / "*" / "+" / "," / ";" / "=" ; rfc3986

-You can practice the generation of valid ABNF and corresponding REGEX by online tools such as https://abnf.msweet.org/.
+You can practice the generation of valid ABNF and corresponding REGEX by online tools, for example: https://abnf.msweet.org/.

-The corresponding raw REGEX of MRN syntax is:
+The corresponding raw REGEX of the MRN syntax is:

     mrn: ^[Uu][Rr][Nn]\:[Mm][Rr][Nn]\:([A-Za-z0-9]([A-Za-z0-9]|\-){0,20}[A-Za-z0-9])\:([A-Za-z0-9][-A-Za-z0-9]{0,20}[A-Za-z0-9])\:((([-A-Z._a-z0-9]|~)|%[0-9A-Fa-f][0-9A-Fa-f]|(\!|\$|&|'|\(|\)|\*|\+|,|;|\=)|\:|@)((([-A-Z._a-z0-9]|~)|%[0-9A-Fa-f][0-9A-Fa-f]|(\!|\$|&|'|\(|\)|\*|\+|,|;|\=)|\:|@)|/)*)((\?\+((([-A-Z._a-z0-9]|~)|%[0-9A-Fa-f][0-9A-Fa-f]|(\!|\$|&|'|\(|\)|\*|\+|,|;|\=)|\:|@)((([-A-Z._a-z0-9]|~)|%[0-9A-Fa-f][0-9A-Fa-f]|(\!|\$|&|'|\(|\)|\*|\+|,|;|\=)|\:|@)|/|\?)*))?(\?\=((([-A-Z._a-z0-9]|~)|%[0-9A-Fa-f][0-9A-Fa-f]|(\!|\$|&|'|\(|\)|\*|\+|,|;|\=)|\:|@)((([-A-Z._a-z0-9]|~)|%[0-9A-Fa-f][0-9A-Fa-f]|(\!|\$|&|'|\(|\)|\*|\+|,|;|\=)|\:|@)|/|\?)*))?)?(#(((([-A-Z._a-z0-9]|~)|%[0-9A-Fa-f][0-9A-Fa-f]|(\!|\$|&|'|\(|\)|\*|\+|,|;|\=)|\:|@)|/|\?)*))?$

-You can also practice the REGEX you made and MRN following it by online tools such as https://regex101.com/.
+You can also practice with REGEX and the MRN complying with it by online tools, for example: https://regex101.com/.

 ## Local deployment